samarthdave/portfolio/content/_index.md

 ---
-title: "Photographer?
+title: Photographer?
 Programmer?
-Procrastinator?"
+Procrastinator?
-featured_image: '/images/background.jpg'
+featured_image: /images/background.jpg
-description: "Even I'm not sure.
-Maybe this blog will help."
+description: Even I'm not sure.
+This blog should help provided I keep up with it.
 ---

-Well this is underwhelming...